geoffrich/geoffrich.net/src/index.md

 socialImage: ''
 ---

 I blog about web development, focusing on the front end.
-There's always something new for me to learn, and I hope to share that with you too!
+I'm always learning something new, and sometimes I write about it on this site.

 Check out some of my latest writing below.
 If you enjoy what you read, come say hi on [Twitter](https://twitter.com/geoffrich_).